fusion-jena/unit-ontology-review/ReadMe.md

 * `/templates`  HTML templates used for output generation

 The numbering of scripts roughly follows the approach given in the paper, but also adds some implementation specific sections.
-Furthermore, the number signales the execution order of scripts.
+Furthermore, the number signals the execution order of scripts.
-For depenedencies of the scripts please run `0100 listFiles.js` and refer to the respective output.
+For dependencies of the scripts please run `0100 listFiles.js` and refer to the respective output.

 * 0000 - 0499 administrative scripts, e.g., used to control execution of scripts
 * 0500 - 0999 extraction of individuals